 The RST Blade includes a CE level 1 approved back protector and CE approved armour in the shoulders and elbows.
 They are well-placed and should remain comfortable on longer rides.

-The quilted, thermal lining is fully removable and the placement and the function of the vents is excellent.
-With the thermal lining removed this would make an excellent summer jacket worn over a pair of jeans.
+The quilted thermal lining is fully removable, and the vents’ placement and function are excellent.
+With the thermal lining removed, this would make an excellent summer jacket worn over a pair of jeans.